 Director of Baseball Operations

-Montgomery enters her third season as the Director of Baseball Operations.
+Montgomery enters her seventh season as the Director of Baseball Operations.
 She is responsible for all the administrative aspects of the program, including travel, meals and accommodations.
 She is also responsible for handling the Diamond Club and overseeing the First Pitch Banquet.
 Along with that, she serves as the Community Service director and the liaison between umpires and the visiting teams.

 “Meredith has been a tremendous addition to our program,” said Schlossnagle.
 “She has a great love and passion for TCU and her organizational and interpersonal skills are off the chart.
 We are very fortunate to have her heading up all administrative aspects of our program.”